ethanleighfellows/trustfactor-mvp/README.md

 **Any use whatsoever requires explicit prior written permission.**

-Unauthorized use, reproduction, or implementation of this idea or code is **strictly prohibited**
+Unauthorized use, reproduction, or implementation of this idea or code is **strictly prohibited** UNLESS OTHERWISE AGREED TO.